The start of my adventure…

 My metalsmithing journey began in 2008 when I set up an online alternative fashion boutique called Dressed To The Nines.
 At first I sold everything from handbags to hair bows but the focus shifted purely to jewellery when I realised that’s where my heart lay, and it evolved from there.

 At the time it was hard finding quality pieces that reflected my love of alternative and geeky fashion, so I started to craft more of the designs myself.
 It wasn’t until I bought a jewellers hand torch in 2014 and started experimenting with sterling silver, that I really discovered my passion for working with gemstones and precious metal.
 I was instantly hooked!

 I loved the creative freedom forging my own one of a kind pieces allowed me, and I still remember the first ever soldered piece of sterling silver jewellery I made.
 My mum lost an earring from a favourite pair so I made it my mission to breath new life in to the lonely one that was left.
 I didn’t have much of a clue what I was doing but did manage to transform it into a pretty ring.
 I’m still proud of it now and it’s still worn by my mum!

-I’ve come a long way since i first picked up a smithing torch.
+I’ve come a long way since I first picked up a smithing torch.
 I am completely self taught so at times it has been a literal baptism of fire!
-I’ve said goodbye to Wiltshire to relocate to the welsh valleys. so in the spring of 2020 the time felt right to embrace another big change, one that better reflected myself, as well as my jewellery.
+I’ve said goodbye to Wiltshire to relocate to the Welsh valleys so there’s been some big shifts in my life as well as my work.

 The inspiration for my creations is drawn from an eclectic array of places and you’ll find collections that are influenced by my love of gaming, nature, mythology, fantasy and sci-fi.
 I want to say something a little different with my jewellery and transform nerdy ideas into beautiful pieces that reflect a more grownup version of geek.